This post may contain affiliate links. Please read our disclosure policy.

 If you’ve tried this feel good Cauliflower Mac and Cheese recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 Cauliflower Mac and Cheese

 - Wipe the saucepan, then melt butter over medium heat.
-Add flour, salt, pepper and ground mustard, and stir to combine.
+Add flour, ground mustard, salt and garlic powder; and stir to combine.
 Add milk and whisk with the flour mixture until smooth and thick, about 4-5 minutes.
 Reduce heat to low, add the cheese and stir to combine.